 - Fragrance (citronella oil)

 - Optical Brighteners

 - Dye (Pink and Blue Bars only)

 Zote is recommended for hand-washing delicate items like lingerie and knitwear.
 It is safe on colors and all washable fabrics.
 It can also be used to remove body oil and soil around collars and cuffs.
 As with Fels Naptha Soap, now owned and distributed by Purex, Zote can be grated to make homemade laundry detergent.
 Zote soap is offered in a grated form in some areas for ease of use.

 Product Review and Recommendations

-Pure soaps are mixtures of sodium or potassium salts of fatty acids which can be derived from oils or fats and reacted by adding an alkali (such as sodium or potassium hydroxide) at 80°–100 °C in a process known as saponification.
+Pure soaps are mixtures of sodium or potassium salts of fatty acids which can be derived from oils or fats and reacted by adding an alkali (such as sodium or potassium hydroxide) at 80 C to 100 C in a process known as saponification.

-I gave Zote a try on oily stains and it worked well.
+Zote works well on oily stains.
 Simply dampen the fabric lightly and rub with the stained area with the soap bar.
-Allow the soap to work on the stains for five to ten minutes before washing in the hottest water temperature recommended for the fabric for best results.
+Allow the soap to work on the stains for five to ten minutes before washing in the hottest water temperature recommended for the fabric for the best results.

 Before using on specific stains, check a stain removal chart to be sure that soap will not set the stain.
 While not effective on every type of stain, Zote should find a spot in your laundry room.